 During plan development, member cities did not identify intercommunity or significant local flood risk issues needing LMRWMO assistance.
 Member cities have identified minor local flooding issues (e.g., temporary backyard flooding).
-Many of these local issues are described in the member city local water management plans.
+Many of these local issues are described in the member city local water management plansand do not warrant inclusion in this Plan.

 While there are few existing flood risk issues, precipitation patterns are trending towards larger, more intense storms (see Section 2.1.2).
 NOAA's 2013 assessment of climate trends for the Midwest found that precipitation amounts are predicted to increase significantly over what is historically used in floodplain assessments and infrastructure design (NOAA, 2013).
 Stack et al. (2014) estimates that mid-21st century 24-hour precipitation events with a 1% chance of occurring in a given year (i.e., 100-year event) may exceed 10 inches in the Twin Cities Metropolitan Area, a significant increase over current design values (approximately 7.4" in the LMRWMO for the 100-year event, see Section 2.1.2).
 Understanding the hydrologic response of the watershed to large precipitation events is critical to identifying areas of flood risk and evaluating strategies to reduce flood risk or damages.
-WMO plans to update watershed-wide modeling (see Table 5-1) to better understand these risks and their interconnections.
+The LMRWMO plans to create a comprehensive and updated watershed-wide stormwater model leveraging member cities modeling information WMO plans to update watershed-wide modeling (see Table 5-1) to better understand these risks and their interconnections.

-Existing development throughout much of the LMRWMO limits the available physical space for BMPs to provide additional runoff detention or otherwise address the sources of local flooding issues.
+Existing development throughout much of the LMRWMO limits the available physical space for stormwater BMPs to provide additional runoff detention or otherwise address the sources of local flooding issues.
 Appropriate rate and volume controls applied throughout the watershed are necessary to minimize future flooding issues.
 Regulatory controls implemented by member cities (e.g., floodplain ordinances) include criteria intended to limit adverse impacts to floodplains and minimize flooding (see Table 4-1).
-The negative impacts of flooding may be further minimized by thoughtful management of the floodplain achieved through education and other activities.
+The negative impacts of flooding may be further minimized through future capital projects to increase storage or reduce flood risk in targeted areasby thoughtful management of the floodplain achieved through education and other activities.